-- The Product Taxes Rules Committee is responsible for all tobacco, cigarette, beer, wine, and motor fuels rules as well as transfer fee rules.
+- The Product Taxes Rules Committee is responsible for all mine license, tobacco, cigarette, beer, wine, and motor fuels rules as well as transfer fee rules.

-- The Income Tax Rules Committee is responsible for all individual and business income tax rules as well as kilowatt hour rules, mine license rules, and Tax Commission Administration and Enforcement rules.
+- The Income Tax Rules Committee is responsible for all individual and business income tax rules as well as kilowatt hour rules and Tax Commission Administration and Enforcement rules.

 - The Property Tax Rules Committee is responsible for all property tax rules.